Workforce and Community Engagement

 Staff and Employee Engagement Track

-Strong engagement is the foundation of healthy rural organizations, impacting market share and patient outcomes.
+Strong engagement is the foundation of healthy rural organizations, impacting competitive position and patient outcomes.
 This track helps you understand organizational needs that foster employee engagement and how to translate that insight into meaningful actions for retention.
 Through customized assessments and hands-on planning, you'll learn how to use employee feedback, develop shared leadership practices in recruitment, onboarding, professional development, and work-life harmony.
 This approach builds an engagement framework that reinforces quality and strengthens operations.

 Community Outreach and Connection Track

 Your rural health organization's reach extends beyond its walls.
-This track equips you with the skills to deepen relationships with local partners, understand community health priorities and perceptions, and build trust with the partners that support workforce development.
+This track equips you with the skills to deepen relationships with local partners, understand economic impact, community health priorities and perceptions, and build trust with the partners that support workforce development.
 These relations strengthen your hospital or clinic's ability to recruit, retain and engage with their workforce.
-Community assessments, structured workshops, partner mapping, and on-site framework development support a coordinated approach that elevates your health care organization's presence and strengthens partnerships supporting rural workforce development and stability.
+Community and economic assessments, structured workshops, partner mapping, and on-site framework development support a coordinated approach that elevates your health care organization's presence and strengthens partnerships supporting rural workforce development and stability.

 Exclusive technical assistance